open-gitops/documents/PRINCIPLES.md

 # GitOps Principles v0.1.0

-## Summary

 GitOps is a set of principles for operating and managing software systems.

-When using GitOps, the _Desired State_ of a system or subsystem is defined declaratively as versioned, immutable data, and the running system's configuration is continuously derived from this data.

-These principles were derived from modern software operations but are rooted in pre-existing and widely adopted best practices.
+These principles are derived from modern software operations, but are also rooted in pre-existing and widely adopted best practices.

-## Principles

 The desired state of a GitOps managed system must be: